idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Subtitling

-Professional subtitling software is mostly Windows only, I'm afraid.
+Professional subtitling software is mostly Windows only, I’m afraid.
 Here are some free alternatives for more occasional subtitling (although Aegisub is being used by professional subtitlers as well).

 [Aegisub](aegisub.org/)

 Aegisub is a free, cross-platform open source tool for creating and modifying subtitles.
-Aegisub makes it quick and easy to time subtitles to audio, and features many powerful tools for styling them, including a built-in real-time video preview.
+Aegisub makes it quick and easy to time subtitles to audio and features many powerful tools for styling them, including a built-in real-time video preview.

 Probably the most advanced and powerful free subtitling tool out there.
 Excellent for time-spotting.